-Obtaining this type of pain-free scheduling begins with choosing a software that offers flexibility.
-For example: does it provide the ability to view appointments for the day, week or month?
+Obtaining this type of pain-free scheduling begins with choosing software that offers flexibility.
+For example: does it provide the ability to view appointments for the day, week, or month?
 Multi-view scheduling allows users to quickly find appointments and openings.

 And if you offer more than one provider, the PM software should also be capable of scheduling multiple providers simultaneously.
 Additionally, you should expect to categorize appointments based on color codes.
 This makes it possible to quickly and easily tell the nature of the appointment whether it’s a no show, cancellation, or a reschedule.

 Other scheduling functions that enhance your practice include the ability to search, sort, and print appointments.
 This helps if you’re compiling statistics, such as which types of appointments you have most, or if a patient wants a list of past or future appointments.